jpgeek/art/README.md

 Art will set up a `has_many` relationship for the translation table and will delegate
     :title, :title=, :description, :description= to the translation table.
-It also creates a scoped association called `translator` which references the translation table with `@current_locale` if set or I18n.locale.
+It also creates a scoped association called `translator` which scopes the translation table with locale: `@current_locale` if set or I18n.locale.

 To access translations:

     essay = Essay.first
-    I18n.locale = :ja
     essay.title
     # => 'My Dog'
+    I18n.locale = :ja
     essay.title
     # => '私の犬'

-You can also override this by specifying the instance variable `@current_locale`:
+You can override the locale by specifying the instance variable `@current_locale`:
     @current_locale = :fr
     essay.title
     # => 'Ma Chien'